lammps/lammps/doc/src/fix_mdi_qmmm.rst

 support for MDI.
 See the :doc:`Howto mdi <Howto_mdi>` page for more information about how LAMMPS can operate as either an MDI driver or engine.

-Q: provide an example where LAMMPS is also the QM code ? similar to fix mdi/qm ?

 The examples/mdi directory contains input scripts using this fix in the various use cases discussed below.
 In each case, two instances of